Why not include utilities?

 Clear relationship between utility and railway Unclear relationship between utility and railway

 It is common to spend an hour or more trying to unravel the rail-related history of a single utility.
 Even if I spent that time and decided to list a particular utility, how long would it be before other correspondents asked me to include precursor and successor companies?
-And what should I do about "reluctant utilities" that operated streetcars only because states prevented them from abandoning services sooner?
+And what should I do about "reluctant utilities" that operated streetcars at losses only because states prevented them from abandoning services sooner?

-Let's ask the question this way
+Let's ask the question of including utilities is a different way

 How many railroads would be included in a project titled...